Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: The Representational objective

 Formally, we want to understand, or compute, the degree to which a spike at $t_i^k$ contributes to or affects $\varphi(t_i^k)$.
 For multiple spikes, we want the contributions to add, such that

-Equation \ref{eq:define_si} is then the operational requirement for a spike train.
-A set $s_i$ paired with a test function $\varphi(t)$ such that $s_i$ is defined by how it samples and evaluates the summed effect of $\varphi(t)$ only at specific times.
+Equation \ref{eq:define_si} is then the operational requirement for a spike train, where the brackets $\quad \langle \cdot,\cdot\rangle$ denote the action of the functional (spikes) on the test function.
+We elaborate on this paired duality notation in Section \ref{sec:define_functionals} below.
+It specifies a set $s_i$ paired with a test function $\varphi(t)$ such that $s_i$ is defined by how it samples and evaluates the summed effect of $\varphi(t)$ only at the specific times events (spikes) occur.